ethereum/portal-network-specs/README.md

 The Canonical Transaction Index Network facilitates retrieval of individual transactions by their hash.

-The responsibility for storing the records that make up this should be evently distributed across the nodes in the network.
+The responsibility for storing the records that make up this should be evenly distributed across the nodes in the network.
 Nodes must be able to choose how many records from this index they wish to store.
 The records must be distributed across the network in a manner that allows nodes to determine the appropriate nodes to query for an individual record.

 Transaction information returned from this network includes a merkle proof against the `Header.transactions_trie` for validation purposes.